Vietnam.vn - Nền tảng quảng bá Việt Nam

 Jannik Sinner wins Wimbledon 2025.

-In the blazing sunshine of the Centre Court, where the heat of over 32 degrees Celsius covered the court, burning every step, Sinner kept a cool head to do what no one in the history of Italian tennis had ever done: win the singles title at Wimbledon.
+In the blazing sunshine of Centre Court, where the heat of more than 32 degrees Celsius covered the court, burning every step, Sinner kept a cool head to do what no one in the history of Italian tennis had ever done: win the singles title at Wimbledon.
 The 4-6, 6-4, 6-4, 6-4 victory over Alcaraz not only gave Sinner his second Grand Slam in 2025, but also marked a turning point in one of the most exciting confrontations in modern tennis.

-It was Sinner’s first win over Alcaraz after five straight losses – a defining moment.
+It was Sinner’s first win over Alcaraz after five straight losses – a defining change.
 If the 2025 Roland Garros final between the two was a symphony of speed, improvisation and explosive desire, the Wimbledon final was a drama of discipline, coolness and ruthless determination.

 Jannik Sinner anh 1